Home Posts Post Search Tag Search

 end

-Nope that we have that setup we can codegen and then migrate the db.
+Now we can codegen and migrate the DB.<br>

 mix ash.codegen create_artist_followers